olakunleadebayo5-dot/Sales-/README.md

 ## 🚀 How to Use

 1. Open the Power BI (.pbix) file
-2. Use slicers to filter by country, year, or disease
+2. Use slicers to filter by Origin, Season, or Terms  etc
-3. Explore trends and relationships across visuals

 ---